chibiboba/JS-202/My Notes/Lesson 2 Notes.md

   - The calculated font size is the height of the current font in pixels.
   - If the calculated font size is 20 pixels then `1.5em` is `30px` (20 * 1.5).
 - Compounding:
+  - `em` units are relative to the font-size of their parent element, so they compound when used in nested elements.
+The parent element is relative to the font-size of the root element.
-  - Ems compound so you can't go back to the original font size after it compounds.
+  - Em units compound so you can't go back by specifying the original `em`.
   - The calculated, compounded font size is also be much larger than Rems.

 #### Rems